What is Proliferation and Proliferation Financing?

 - The ultimate beneficial owner of the entity.

-4. Before conducting any business transaction with such high-PF risk customers, approval from senior management shall be obtained.
+- Before conducting any business transaction with such high-PF risk customers, approval from senior management must be obtained.

-5. DNFBP shall have a policy in place to restrict undertaking any transaction with the customer hailing from countries listed for TFS for proliferation financing (i.e., North Korea and Iran).
+- DNFBP must have a policy in place to restrict undertaking any transaction with the customer hailing from countries listed for TFS for proliferation financing (i.e., North Korea and Iran).

-6. If any possible PF activities are envisaged for a customer/transaction or the customer is listed as sanctioned, DNFBP shall freeze the funds of the customer and should immediately report the same on goAML Portal.
+- If any possible PF activities are envisaged for a customer/transaction or the customer is listed as sanctioned, DNFBP must freeze the funds of the customer and should immediately report the same on goAML Portal.

 Survey by Executive Office for Control & Non-Proliferation (EOCN)